rohrl/frontprop/README.md

 At the beginning there is hardly any activations, so neurons keep lowering their thresholds.

-Imagine the neuron's weight vector as a point in this space, and activation threshold being a radius of a hypersphere centered in that point.
+Imagine the neuron's weight vector as a point in this space, and activation threshold being a radius (technically a reciprocal of the radius: `1/R`) of a hypersphere centered in that point.

-The hypersphere radius keeps growing (i.e. threshold lowering) until it spans a region of input space where signals happen to be present.
+The hypersphere radius keeps growing (i.e. threshold lowering) until it spans a region of input space where signals (inputs) happen to be present.
 This will cause the neuron to fire, and so trigger the weight update, which will effectively move the hypersphere slightly closer to the input.

 Eventually, neurons will specialise in firing for repeating/dominant patterns in inputs,